iiz00/obsidian-daily-note-outline/README.md

 	- better preview

 ## Changelog
+- 0.6.0
+	- New functions
+		- Now task(checkbox) is treated separately from list items
+			- you can extract only tasks by right clicking Extract icon
+		- Change the appearance of each element (Setting)
+	- Improvements
+		- From the context menu, you can open the outline element in a new tab, splitted pane, or popout window
+		- In the settings, the dependent items are now hidden when the primary item is off.
+		- Extraction modal accepts Enter key
+	- Fixed
+		- Fiexed the extraction function failing in some situations

 - 0.5.0
 	- Important fix
 		- Fixed overload observed in mobile version under certain situation.
 Please let me know if the problem persists.